-q) Derivative financial instruments
+r) Derivative financial instruments

-In accordance with SFAS No. 133 (Accounting for Derivative Instruments and Hedging Activities), derivative financial instruments which primarily include foreign currency forward contracts and interest rate swaps are recognized as assets or liabilities at fair value in the balance sheet.
+In accordance with IAS 39 (Financial Instruments: Recognition and Measurement), derivative financial instruments which primarily include foreign currency forward contracts and interest rate swaps are recognized as assets or liabilities at fair value in the balance sheet.
 Changes in the fair value of derivative financial instruments classified as fair value hedges and in the corresponding underlyings are recognized periodically in earnings.
-The effective portion of changes in fair value of cash flow hedges is recognized in accumulated other comprehensive income (loss) in shareholders' equity (see Note 25, Financial instruments).
+The effective portion of changes in fair value of cash flow hedges is recognized in accumulated other comprehensive income (loss) in shareholders' equity (see Note 26, Financial instruments).
 The non-effective portion of cash flow hedges is recognized in earnings immediately.

-r) Liabilities
+s) Liabilities

-Liabilities are stated generally at present value which normally corresponds to the value of products or services which are delivered.
-As a general rule, short-term liabilities are measured at their repayment amount.
+At the balance sheet date, liabilities are stated in accordance with IAS 39 (Financial Instruments: Recognition and Measurement) at amortized cost which normally corresponds to the settlement amount.
+As general rule, short-term liabilities are measured at their repayment amount.

-s) Legal contingencies
+t) Legal contingencies